What are the origins of the AIWG?

 The AIWG has three objectives:

 Research: The AIWG seeks to help consolidate Islamic-Theological Studies in the German academic system.
-For this purpose, it facilitates cross-locational, interdisciplinary cooperation on research.
+To this end, it facilitates cross-locational, interdisciplinary cooperation on research.

 Interaction: The AIWG strives to intensify interaction between Islamic-Theological Studies, Muslim civil society and other sectors of society.
 It seeks to develop solutions by incorporating different perspectives on social issues.

-Facts: The AIWG seeks to set public discourse on Islam on a factual basis by publishing expert opinions and providing experts on Islam-related topics.
+Facts: The AIWG seeks to encourage and carry out the public discourse on Islam on a factual basis by publishing expert opinions and providing experts on Islam-related topics.

 What topics does the AIWG address?

-In its research formats, the AIWG addresses two fundamental topic areas: theological questions relating to Islam and questions relating to Islam in society.
+In its research formats, the AIWG addresses two fundamental thematic areas: theological questions relating to Islam, and questions relating to Islam in society.

 In its communication formats, the AIWG focuses on topics located at the intersection of theology and society, bringing together actors from Muslim civil society and other sectors of society to share ideas and jointly generate practice-related knowledge.